datazuul/datazuul.github.io/topics/linux/_posts/2023-06-29-linux-rescarta-digital-library.md

 * missing language mapping for german language for tesseract OCR
 * `libtesseract.so.3` not found
 * `libpng12.so.0` not found
+* getting a tesseract core dump "actual_tessdata_num_entries_ <= TESSDATA_NUM_ENTRIES"
+* getting a tesseract core dump "Illegal min or max specification!"

 For solutions see [Troubleshooting](#troubleshooting2).

+Unfortunately the second tesseract problem could not be solved, so we deactivated "OCR" :-(p

-* Restart "Begin Conversion"
+* Restart "Begin Conversion" without OCR

-We started at 16:18h ... so let's see how long it takes ...
+We started at 16:52h ... so let's see how long conversion for 935 files take ...

 # Appendix